Understanding Cryptocurrency Tax in Australia

 Tax on cryptocurrency in business or professional income

-As we have previously mentioned, those people who have businesses running and carry out some type of transaction in cryptocurrencies, will be taxed as regular income, just as any other type of activity would be.
+As we prefaced above, business owners who run and carry out some type of transaction in cryptocurrencies, will be taxed as regular income, just as any other type of activity would be.

 The ATO (Australian Taxation Office) considers these transactions as regular income when they come from: